 It’s about 3 am on a Saturday and the young girl hears the sounds of footsteps above her head in the distant corner of the house.
-Her mom would be coming down the stairs any minute telling her to go to bed, “it’s 3 am and everyone is trying to sleep” she could imagine hearing her mother say.
+Her mom will be coming downstairs any minute telling her to go to bed.
+“It’s 3 am and everyone is trying to sleep” she could imagine hearing her mother say.
 The footsteps come closer and she hears the first creak of the stairs, that’s it here it comes, brace yourself.
-She listens to the next footstep and the next until she sees her mother in the entryway of the living room, tired eye as she is about to utter the words the daughter had already imagined.
+She listens to the next footstep until she sees her mother in the entryway of the living room.
+Tired eye as she is about to utter the words the daughter had already imagined.
 Yet, she does the unexpected, she sits down to the young girl and says with a giant childlike grin, “this is one of my favorite episodes.”
 This is my first memory of falling in love with I Love Lucy.

-“Oh, you’re so silly!”James probably says this to me at least three times a day.
-Whether I’m making faces at him, dancing around the house or just being a young wild spirit.
-It’s very easy to let the challenges or changes in our daily lives to through us off and we can experience being down or hard on ourselves.
-I know from personal experience that when things happen that rubs me the wrong way it can spiral me into a place of negativity and aggravation.
+“Oh, you’re so silly!”James says this to me at least three times a day.
+Whether I’m making faces, dancing around the house or just being a young wild spirit.
+It’s very easy to let the daily challenges to throw us off and we can be hard on ourselves.
+From personal experience that when things happen that rubs me the wrong way it can spiral me into a place of negativity and aggravation.
 But it’s me getting in my own, I choose how to react to the world around me.
 It’s important for me to remember that and to embrace change.
 Changes challenge you and either push you to greatness or push you down.
 I choose to not be pushed down.

 In honor of my own Lucille Ball, my Nana xoxo